John Frederick Edward Trehearne1

 Sir Alexander Bateman Periam Fuller-Acland-Hood, 3rd Bt. was born on 20 April 1819 at Bath, Somerset, England.1,2 He was the son of Sir Alexander Hood, 2nd Bt. and Amelia Anne Bateman.1 He married Isabel Harriet Fuller-Palmer-Acland, daughter of Sir Peregrine Palmer Fuller-Palmer-Acland, 2nd Bt. and Fanny Leader, on 11 September 1849.1 He died on 29 April 1892 at age 73.1

-He was given the name of Alexander Bateman Periam Hood at birth.1 He gained the rank of Captain in the service of the Royal Horse Guards.1 On 14 July 1849 his name was legally changed to Alexander Bateman Periam Fuller-Acland-Hood by Royal Licence.1 He succeeded to the title of 3rd Baronet Hood [U.K., 1809] on 7 March 1851.1 He held the office of Member of Parliament (M.P.) for West Somerset between 1859 and 1868.1
+He was given the name of Alexander Bateman Periam Hood at birth.1 He gained the rank of Captain in the Royal Horse Guards.1 On 14 July 1849 his name was legally changed to Alexander Bateman Periam Fuller-Acland-Hood by Royal Licence.1 He succeeded as the 3rd Baronet Hood [U.K., 1809] on 7 March 1851.1 He held the office of Member of Parliament (M.P.) for West Somerset between 1859 and 1868.1

 Children of Sir Alexander Bateman Periam Fuller-Acland-Hood, 3rd Bt. and Isabel Harriet Fuller-Palmer-Acland